Drill Bit Countersinks

 Q: What’s the difference between a countersink and a counterbore?

-A: A countersink creates a conical hole for screw heads, while a counterbore makes a cylindrical recess for bolt heads.
+A: A countersink creates a conical hole for screw heads, while a counterbore makes a cylindrical recess for bolt heads or nuts.

-Q: Can I use a drill bit countersink on stainless steel?
+Q: Can I use a drill bit as a countersink?

 Q: How do I prevent chatter when using a countersink?

-A: Ensure the tool is sharp, use steady pressure, and reduce drill speed for smoother cuts.
+A> Ensure the tool is sharp, use steady pressure, and operate at the correct RPM for the material.

-Q: What’s the best angle for woodworking countersinks?
+Q: What’s the best angle for a countersink?